deekshith2001/deekshith2001/README.md

-# Deekshith Sai Teja Komira - Professional GitHub Profile
+# Deekshith Sai Teja Komira

 Welcome to my GitHub profile!
 I am a dedicated data professional with expertise in data analysis, machine learning, business intelligence, and software engineering.
 This README serves as a portfolio of my academic, professional, and personal projects showcasing my passion for solving real-world problems through data-driven solutions.